CS3099JH2017/cs3099jh/protocols/backend_spec.md

 - File uploads by id must specify overwrite
 - Moving and copying files

+### Version 0.1.4
+- Specified error when trying to move a directory inside itself
+- Added number matcher

 # Foreword: URL

 Within this document the URL `http://backend.endpoint/` will be used to indicate the base URL of the backend server's API endpoint.